Being sexually incapable of satisfying one's partner is one of the most disturbing thoughts for a relationship.

 Sex is not a one-way path.
-It needs both the engagement of both the people at equal levels.
+Both partners need to be engaged.
 However, poor communications, lack of trust, a sense of betrayal, and repeated fighting and criticism can create a distance.
 One perfect solution for mutual conflict is good communication.
-However, if that seems to be a long way to go, a counselor can also prove to be very helpful.
+However, if that seems complicated and you have reached an impasse, a counselor can also prove very helpful.

 The relationship between libido and alcohol is a little bit tricky.
-Initially, alcohol's inhibiting properties lower stress and anxiety, which helps our body to participate in physical intimacy.
-Moreover, as performance pressure is a big issue with most of the males today, alcohol, when consumed in less quantity, can also help in surpassing that complex.
+Initially, alcohol's inhibiting properties lower stress and anxiety, helping our body participate in physical intimacy.
+Moreover, as performance pressure is a big issue with most males today, alcohol, when consumed in less quantity, can also help surpass that complex.

 Now, when consumed in small quantities, alcohol affects our libido positively, but when its amount increases, it starts affecting our libido negatively.

-For instance, after consuming more alcohol, males start having erectile dysfunction, and women experience vaginal dryness, which makes it tough to carry on the heat.
+For instance, after consuming more alcohol, males start having erectile dysfunction, and women experience vaginal dryness, making it tough to carry on the romance and heat in bed.

-Moreover, as sex is a mutual process, the consent of your partner is also crucial for proper engagement in physical intimacy.
-There are chances that your partner might not very much like your drinking habit—putting a damper on your sex drive.
+Moreover, as sex is a mutual process, your partner's consent is also crucial for proper physical intimacy engagement.
+There is a great chance that your partner might not very much like your drinking habit—putting a damper on your sex drive.

 We usually connect sex with privacy, subconsciously.
-And when it comes to parenting, it becomes difficult to take out time for personal intimacy.
+And when it comes to parenting, it becomes difficult to carve out time for personal intimacy.
 However, it is imperative to take some time for sexual desire or intimacy.
-You can utilize the opportunity of the time when the baby is having a nap or is fast asleep.
+You can utilize the time when the baby is having a nap or is fast asleep.